 In this case, SoftBank’s Vision Fund is something “never accomplished before,” which is the first global tech $100 billion private equity investment fund.
 They are seeking to become the Berkshire Hathaway of the tech sector which in itself is something out of the ordinary.
 When something has never been done before it comes with challenges, ranging from “ambiguity” through to “the unknown,” which for the right leaders, with the right risk appetite, can be incredibly rewarding to participate in and to challenge themselves in ways that most other opportunities couldn’t.
 It appeals to some leaders because they learn from others, get to see how others deal with ambiguity, unknown in a start-up manner.
 It is also addressing a fundamental shift in the technology landscape which is the age of singularity which most other companies aren’t pioneering or addressing and hence they are unable to provide the challenges that SoftBank can with this new fund.

 “When something has never been done before it comes with challenges, ranging from “ambiguity” through to “the unknown,” which for the right leaders, with the right risk appetite, can be incredibly rewarding to participate in and to challenge themselves in ways that most other opportunities couldn’t.”

 Where else have you built out senior leadership teams like this?

 There have been many instances.
 We have built leadership teams and long-term strategic talent-based relationships for major key clients, including Criteo and AVAYA.
-At Criteo, Clark Langdon placed Tom Aurelio as EVP of human resources and Mitch Pulley as the VP of compensation & benefits.
+At Criteo, The Clark Partnership placed Tom Aurelio as EVP of human resources and Mitch Pulley as the VP of compensation & benefits.
 At AVAYA, the firm has filled numerous roles, including VP EMEA marketing & president president for Europe.

 Contributed by Dale M. Zupsansky, Managing Editor, Hunt Scanlon Media